richardsonlima/richardsonlima.github.io/about.md

 In **Jiu-Jitsu**, I find a mirror to my work in engineering.
 It is an exercise in the **economy of movement** and the chess-like detection of leverage.
 Solving a high-stakes architectural problem requires the same mindset: identifying the pivot point where minimal effort yields maximum systemic resilience.

 #### 🧘 Systemic Rigos
 I treat wellness and body conditioning not as a hobby, but as a maintenance protocol for the **human hardware**.
-I apply the same rigor to physical health that I demand from high-stakes code—optimizing for longevity, recovery, and peak performance under pressure.
+I apply the same rigor to physical health that I demand from high-stakes code optimizing for longevity, recovery, and peak performance under pressure.

 #### 🎸 Harmonic Architecture
 My relationship with **classical guitar and electric guitar** reflects the way I view system integration.
-Classical guitar, in particular, requires a high level of **metacognitive independence**—managing multiple voices and complex rhythms simultaneously to create a single, coherent harmony.
+Classical guitar, in particular, requires a high level of **metacognitive independence** managing multiple voices and complex rhythms simultaneously to create a single, coherent harmony.
 It is the art of polyphonic synchronization, much like managing distributed agentic protocols.

 #### 🖋️ The Geometry of Truth
 My creative expression finds a home in the quiet precision of **Nanquim drawing**.
 It is a practice of: